JohnEstropia/CoreStore/README.md

 )
 ```

-But really, there's a reason I wrote this huge README.
+But really, there's a reason I wrote this huge *README*.
 Read up on the details!

 Check out the **CoreStoreDemo** app project for sample codes as well!